-Define an application the automated way
+Define an application using the automated approach

 - Select Applications from the navigation menu.

-- Click View full details.
+- Select View full details.

 Define an application using application detection rules